awez/amirrajan.github.com/a-dark-room/index.md

 I was holding my breath for this day.
 A number of online gaming websites posted their 2013 Games of the Year.
 A Dark Room (the web and mobile version) made three lists: Maddy Myers', Zoe Quinn's and Cara Ellison's.

-Additionally A Dark Room was the inspiration for a work by Elizabeth Simins (@ElizSimins).
-She was listed as one of the top 10 works of art on The Bygon Bureau.
+Additionally A Dark Room was the inspiration for a work of art by Elizabeth Simins (@ElizSimins).
+She was listed as one of the top 10 works The Bygon Bureau.

 This all happened in one day.
 I felt like I had won the lottery.
 Surely, this is A Dark Room's moment.
 These three GOTY entries probably reached 10's of thousands of gamers.

 This was also the first time I heard about [Depression Quest by Zoe Quinn](http://www.depressionquest.com/).
 I know she was feeling the same thing I was.
 We were two indie game developers, trying to create things that have meaning for us.
-And we both made some 2013 Game of the Year lists.
+And we both made 2013 Game of the Year lists.

 I played Depression Quest all the way through.
 It was an _experience_... that's the best way to describe it.
 I'm glad there are games coming out that connect emotionally with the player... that are more than guns and eye candy.
 I reached out to Zoe and let her know that the blind community are always in need for video games, and to spend some time in making her game accessible.